 Time Frame - How long does the group have to complete their objectives?
 Are there outside factors dictating the deadline?

 Who Should Have Access - It is important to also communicate who the working group’s information is intended for.

 - Are the findings for company use only?
-Most working groups within a company are a way to assess the business, and should not be accessible to outside sources.
+Most working groups within a company are a way to assess the business and should not be accessible to outside sources.

-Other Management Considerations
+Working Group Management Considerations

 Working groups are great for identifying issues and discovering creative solutions.
 But they will fail if not given adequate resources.

 - What skills are required to accomplish the group’s goals?